-- C37 The design, proportions and materials of new dormer windows, where permitted, are to be appropriate to the architectural style of the building and the building's context. - C38 Dormers detailed in a contemporary style may be permitted on non-contributory items where: - a) there would be no adverse impact on adjoining contributory items; and - b) they would not result in privacy or amenity impacts on neighbouring properties.
+- The design, proportions and materials of new dormer windows, where permitted, are to be appropriate to the architectural style of the building and the building's context.

+Dormers detailed in a contemporary style may be now where: C37 - C38 - a) there would be no adverse impact on adjoining contributory items; and - b) they would not result in privacy or amenity impacts on neighbouring properties.